Skip to main content

 );

 When a user revokes access from their Apple ID settings, Apple sends a notification to revokedNotificationRoutePath.
-You are responsible for invalidating any active sessions for that user in your own application logic.
+Registering the route is enough: Serverpod revokes the Apple authorization and the tokens it issued through Apple sign-in for that user.
+Clean up only your own derived records.

 Configuring Sign in with Apple on the app